abitofhelp/servicelib/auth/docs/Auth_Design_Document.md

 2. Client includes the token in the Authorization header of requests
 3. AuthMiddleware extracts the token from the header
 4. AuthMiddleware validates the token using JWTService or OIDCService
+   - For JWT tokens, validation can be performed locally or remotely
+   - For OIDC tokens, validation is always performed remotely
 5. If valid, user information is added to the request context
 6. If invalid, the request is rejected with an appropriate error

+### 4.3 Token Validation

+#### 4.3.1 Local Validation

+Local validation of JWT tokens involves:
+1. Verifying the token's signature using the configured secret key
+2. Checking the token's expiration time
+3. Validating the token's issuer
+4. Extracting the user ID and roles from the token claims

+#### 4.3.2 Remote Validation

+Remote validation of JWT tokens involves:
+1. Sending the token to a remote authorization server for validation
+2. The authorization server verifies the token's validity, including:
+   - Signature verification
+   - Expiration check
+   - Revocation check (which cannot be done locally)
+3. If the token is valid, the authorization server returns the token claims
+4. If the token is invalid, the authorization server returns an error

+Remote validation provides additional security by checking if a token has been revoked, which cannot be determined through local validation alone.
+This is particularly important for long-lived tokens or in scenarios where token revocation is a requirement.

 ### 4.3 Authorization Flow